tillo13/kumori_cli_engine/README.md

 Tada!
 Now enjoy using the Kumori CLI Engine to create amazing images!

-## Usage and mnore intel about the files themselves
+## Usage and more info about the files themselves...
 ### KUMORI_CLI.PY

-This `kumori_cli.py` stands as the operational core of the project.
+This `kumori_cli.py` stands as the operational core of the project based on the app.py file from InstantID (minus Gradio UI).
 This script is the entry point for executing the generation process, embodying the fusion of advanced AI models with custom enhancements for an enriched user experience.
 All configurations and updates you'll change up in CONFIGS.SYS

 ### CONFIGS.PY

-The `configs.py` script, serves as a catch-all to make setting changes --it's got all your fun settings, to the core functionality of the Kumori CLI Engine image generation tool.
+The `configs.py` script, serves as a catch-all to make setting changes --it's got all your fun settings, to the core functionality of the Kumori CLI Engine.
 This extension introduces advanced capabilities primarily focused on optimizing and customizing the input image set before they are processed by `kumori_cli.py`.
-Leveraging the insights from facial analysis and pose estimation, it further streamlines the generation process to produce stylized and identity-preserved images en masse.
+Leveraging the insights from facial analysis and pose estimation, it further streamlines the generation process to produce stylized and identity-preserved images en masse and is kinda the central-nervous-system of the configurations that you prefer.

 #### Key Enhancement Functions: